Enhanced pairing mechanism in Cuprate-type crystals

-In a recent paper, one of the authors (C.H.) and M. Loss \cite{HL} pointed out that for interactions more general than depending only on relative distance, arbitrary electron pairs with momenta $\vec k, \vec k'$ and equal energy $\eps(\vec k)=\eps(\vec k')$ can lead to instability of the Fermi sea.
-For reasons of simplicity we shall restrict ourselves here to pairs with equal momentum and opposite spin, and we will see that that in this case a remarkable explicitly solvable model is obtained.
+We will show that it is further sufficient to consider pairs with equal momentum and opposite spin, and in this case a remarkably simple and explicitly solvable model is obtained.
 Therein the pair-forming effective interactions result from the above mentioned combination of optical phonon interactions and lattice deformations.
-Interestingly, once the effective interaction has been determined, the corresponding gap equation has a much simpler structure compared to the conventional case.
+Interestingly, with this restriction to pairs of the form $(\vec k,\vec k)$, the corresponding gap equation has a simple structure.
 Most notably, the critical temperature depends linearly on the interaction strength.
+We will describe numerical results justifying this restriction using an example potential with non-vanishing momentum transfer.

 Let us now become more concrete.
 We consider a diatomic copper oxide lattice (see Figure \ref{fig:lattice}).
-Using Wegner flow methods \cite{W1,W2}, we obtain an effective interaction between charge carriers, similar to the earlier derivations of Fr\"ohlich \cite{F1}, and Bardeen-Pines \cite{BP}.
+Using the Wegner flow method \cite{W1,W2}, we obtain an effective interaction between charge carriers, similar to the earlier derivations of Fr\"ohlich \cite{F1}, and Bardeen-Pines \cite{BP}.
 The exact form of the effective interaction depends on the details of the associated Bloch functions and hence on the details of the lattice geometry.

 Consequently, we apply the BCS approximation to the resulting Hamiltonian and investigate the possibility of correlated pairs due to the instability of the Fermi sea.
 In other words, we consider the non-interacting Fermi gas as the parent compound for the superconducting behavior, with the chemical potential $\eps(\vec k_{\rm F})$ playing the role of the doping parameter.
-Once we obtain an effective interaction, we consider the resulting BCS gap equation, which now takes the following simplified form
+Once we obtain an effective interaction, we consider the resulting BCS gap equation for pairs of the form $(\vec{k},\vec{k})$, which now takes the following simplified form